Shopify Structured Data: Why and How to Add It To Your Store

 CODE SNIPPET:

-"@context": "http://schema.org",
+"@context": "https://schema.org",

 3. Define type.
 You need to define the entity type you will be describing with your JSON-LD.
-In this case, since it will be Product.
+In this case, it will be Product.

 CODE SNIPPET: